mhmnemati/loopback-acl-extension/sources/README.md

 ### Step 1 (Define DataSource)

-Bind your dataSources you want to use for acl tables using extending to `RelationalDataSource` or `CacheDataSource`
+Bind your dataSources you want to use for acl tables using `bindACL`

 We need two dataSource, one for relational models, and one for cache models